A COMPARISON OF SOLAR PANELS EFFICIENCY

 Note that in this chart we included only one best model from each listed manufacturer.
 Some manufacturers such as SunPower, carry many high-efficient models.
 Our data are provided AS IS without guarantee of any type, neither explicit or implicit.
 See complete disclaimer linked below.
 Please contact me if you would like to submit or correct your device information.

-We see from the above chart that the best modules have η≈21%.
+We see from the above chart that the most efficient model has η≈21%.
 Note that a theoretical limit of a single-junction cell efficiency at "standard sun" conditions (known as Shockley-Queisser limit

 ) is about 30%.
 You probably heard of record cell's efficiencies of up to 41%.
 The fact is, these results were obtained with multi-junction cells under concentrated light, which exceeded thousand times the normal amount of sunlight.
 For now, the concentrated solar energy technologies are suitable primarily for power plants rather than for home installations.
 For a reference, the chart to right shows the best PV cell efficiency achieved in research.